-EAB PREPAREDNESS PLAN ELEMENTS
+APPENDIX B: EAB PREPAREDNESS PLAN ELEMENTS

-The elements of an EAB Preparedness Plan will help develop the framework for a community action plan.
+The elements of an EAB Preparedness Plan described below will help develop the framework for a community action plan.
 These elements are offered as suggestions.
-A community should develop a plan specific to their community's needs and circumstances while being flexible and including realistic tasks, goals, timelines, and budgets.
+A community must develop a plan specific to their community's needs and circumstances while being flexible and including realistic tasks, goals, timelines, and budgets.